Finding the Best Places to Retire Since 2006!

 Cons: Some areas of town have seen better days.

-Notes: Asheboro is racially diverse and has grown by 50% within the last couple of decades.
+Notes: Asheboro is racially diverse and has grown by 60% within the last couple of decades.
 People seem to like living here.
+Hurricane Florence in September, 2018 brought rain, wind and some minor damage.

 Recommended as a Retirement Spot?
 Yes